tsani/jerrington.me/drafts/2023-03-25-generators-continuations-streams.md

 Now that we have a way of representing evaluation contexts as continuations, we can write OCaml programs that manipulate continuations.
-Since continuations are functions, we cannot inspect them: the only thing we can do with them is call them.
+Since continuations are functions, we cannot inspect them: we can only construct them and call them.
 Calling a continuation `k` with an argument `a` represents filling the hole in the evaluation context represented by `k` with the value `a` and proceeding to evaluate the resulting expression.